NitinYadav-DA/HR_Attrition_Dashboard/README.md

 # HR_Attrition_Dashboard

 Project Objective :
-To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.
+• The objective of the HR Attrition Dashboard is to empower HR professionals to identify and analyze the root causes of employee attrition by providing insights into key factors such as attrition by job roles, educational backgrounds, and commuting distances.
+Through comprehensive data visualization and trend analysis, this dashboard aims to reveal patterns and correlations that can inform strategic interventions to reduce turnover and enhance employee retention.

 Technologies Used :
-• Power BI
+• Excel
-• SQL
+• Power Query
-• DAX
+• Functions

 Steps Overview :